 The smart home enabler

-Danalock is a modern tech company that develops electronic lock systems, enabling people to turn their door into an electronic manageable portal.
-The company evolved over a decade from a basement startup in 2010 to a worldwide provider today.
-All development is done in Denmark by skilled developers within electronics, software, backend, and Apps.
+Danalock is a modern tech company that develops electronic door lock systems.
+The company has evolved over a decade from a basement startup in 2010 to a worldwide provider.
 We thrive to find the best solutions for our customers by creating a flexible encouraging and innovating development environment.

 Be part of the journey